floe/mobile-sandbox/README.md

 Within this repo you can find some tools and patches for well-known tools which we are using in the mobile-sandbox project.

+* Backend:

+    Here you can find the Mobile-Sandbox backend (Django)

 * DroidBox 2.3:

     Here you can find custom patches for the 2.3 version of DroidBox